krck/StoneCold/README.md

 -----

 - C++ 17 (MSVC 14.24 VS2019)
-- [SDL2](https://www.libsdl.org/index.php) : Cross-platform Graphics and IO library
+- [SDL2 v2.0.10](https://www.libsdl.org/index.php) : Cross-platform Graphics and IO library
-- [SDL_image 2.0](https://www.libsdl.org/projects/SDL_image/) : Loads images as SDL surfaces and textures
+- [SDL_image v2.0.5](https://www.libsdl.org/projects/SDL_image/) : Loads images as SDL surfaces and textures
-- [SDL_ttf 2.0](https://www.libsdl.org/projects/SDL_ttf/) : Allows the use of TrueType fonts in SDL applications
+- [SDL_ttf v2.0.15](https://www.libsdl.org/projects/SDL_ttf/) : Allows the use of TrueType fonts in SDL applications
 - All the SDL/SDL_image/SDL_ttf dependencies

 Architecture and Code Structure
 -------------------------------

 The code is written in an object oriented manner and simplicity (or rather: avoiding complexity) is a main goal.
-The code and classes are structured and commented in a way that even a total game-programming noob like myself should still be able to comprehend the Game and Engine logic a few years down the line.
 Fingers crossed.

 As stated, my basic approach of "i want to build a Engine" has changed for this project and the game/gameplay itself has top priority.
-Engine reusability, a common Render-API, etc. comes second.
-The result is a more thighly coupled structure composed of four projects, that obviously still need a Engine, but its more as a necessity and not the sole focus:
+Engine reusability, common Render-API, etc. are therefore not factored in, when it comes to the core design.
+The result is a thighly coupled structure composed of four projects, that obviously still need a Engine, but its more as a necessity and not the sole focus:
 - <b>StoneCold.Base:</b> Basic Settings, SDL2 includes, common Types and Enums, Math (Vec2) classes
-- <b>StoneCold.Engine:</b> ECS, Game-State management, Collision detection, procedural Map generation, etc.
+- <b>StoneCold.Engine:</b> ECS, Game-State management, Event handling, Collision detection, etc.
 - <b>StoneCold.Game:</b> Window creation, Main-Loop and the "SimulationManager" to setup Levels, NPCs, Menus, etc.
 - <b>StoneCold.Resources:</b> Resource management with Lifetime checks (loading and unloading) and unique Resources